Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 Rex observed, "Zeke, you don't look so good yourself.
 Is something wrong?"

 "Huh?
 Oh, yeah...
 I didn't think it was worth mentioning, but uh..."
-He untied his shirt and showed his left chest.
-An isosceles triangle rotated to the left 90° was implanted on his chest.
-Notice closely, it fits into the missing triangle pieces on Pandoria's rectangular core.
+He untied the upper buttons on his shirt and showed his left chest.
+An isosceles triangle-shaped crystal rotated to the left 90° was implanted on his chest.
+If you notice closely, it fits into the missing triangle pieces on Pandoria's rectangular core.

 ![Blade eating](images/271_blade_eater.jpg)